Methanesulfonyl azide: Preparation

-Methanesulfonyl azide can be prepared from methanesulfonyl chloride by reaction with sodium azide in ethanol or methanol, Preparation in situ is also possible, for example in acetonitrile, and is advantageous to avoid explosion hazards.
+Methanesulfonyl azide can be prepared from methanesulfonyl chloride by reaction with sodium azide in ethanol or methanol.
+Preparation in situ is also possible, for example in acetonitrile, which can reduce explosion hazards.

 Properties

-Methanesulfonyl azide melts at 18 °C and decomposes from 120 °C. Like many other azides, it is explosive.
-At low temperature, methanesulfonyl azide crystallizes in the triclinic crystal system in the space group P1 with the lattice parameters a = 5.6240 Å; b = 5.9498 Å, c = 7.6329 Å, α = 72.216°, β = 70.897°, and γ = 88.601°, and two molecules per unit cell.
+Methanesulfonyl azide melts at 18 °C and decomposes at 120 °C. At low temperature, methanesulfonyl azide crystallizes in the triclinic crystal system in the space group P1 with lattice parameters a = 5.6240 Å; b = 5.9498 Å, c = 7.6329 Å, α = 72.216°, β = 70.897°, and γ = 88.601°, and two molecules per unit cell.

 Mesyl azide is an antidote for hydrogen sulfide poisoning in mice.

 Reactions

 Methanesulfonyl azide is part of the sulfonyl azides, a family of reagents for diazo transfer.
-Within the family, methanesulfonyl azide has particularly simple, inexpensive production and a straightforward purification of the reaction mixture.
+Within this family, methanesulfonyl azide is particularly simple and inexpensive to produce, while the reaction mixture is straightforward to purify.

 The photolysis of methanesulfonyl azide in a matrix of argon or neon yields a short-lived nitrene.
-If methanesulfonyl azide is irradiated in the presence of a hydrocarbon, methanesulfonyl amide is formed, as well as N-substituted derivatives by reaction with the hydrocarbon.
+If methanesulfonyl azide is irradiated in the presence of a hydrocarbon, it forms methanesulfonyl amide, as well as N-substituted derivatives through reactions with the hydrocarbon.

+Safety

+Methanesulfonyl azide is fairly stable, but, like many other azides, it is toxic and still considered a potential explosive.